chongtian/ReviewGherkinFeature/README.md

    * Scenario should not use variables(parameters)
    * Scenario Outline should not have undefined variables
    * Should use And if the scenario has multiple Given, When, or Then steps
-3. The feature file should follow guidelines of P2 Land team
+3. The feature file should follow extra customized guidelines
    * Scenario should refer to a VSTS Test Case
    * Scenario should refer to at least one User Story or Bug
    * Duplicate test case id is not allowed